Robert Drinan: Political career

 In 1970, Drinan sought a seat in Congress on an anti-Vietnam War platform, narrowly defeating longtime Representative Philip J. Philbin, who was serving on the House Armed Services Committee, in the Democratic primary.
 Drinan went on to win election to the House of Representatives, and was re-elected four times, serving from 1971 until 1981.
-He was the first of two Roman Catholic priests (the other being Robert John Cornell of Wisconsin) to serve as a voting member of Congress.
+He was the first of two Catholic priests (the other being Robert John Cornell of Wisconsin) to serve as a voting member of Congress.
 Drinan sat on various House committees, and served as the chair of the Subcommittee on Criminal Justice of the House Judiciary Committee.
 He was also a delegate to the 1972 Democratic National Convention.

 Drinan introduced a resolution in July 1973 calling for the impeachment of President Richard Nixon, though not for the Watergate Scandal that ultimately ended Nixon's presidency.
 Drinan believed that Nixon's secret bombing of Cambodia was illegal, and as such, constituted a "high crime and misdemeanor."
 House Majority Leader Tip O'Neill ultimately convinced Drinan not to press the articles of impeachment further because it would have made the impeachment process against Richard Nixon emerging from the Senate Watergate Committee's findings much more politically difficult.
 O'Neill subsequently assigned the house whips John J. McFall and John Brademas to tabling any vote on the resolution and reached an agreement with House Minority Leader Gerald Ford not to bring the motion to a vote.
 One year later, the Judiciary Committee voted 21 to 12 against including that charge among the articles of impeachment that were eventually approved and reported out to the full House of Representatives.

 Throughout Drinan's political career, his overt support of abortion rights drew significant opposition from Church leaders.
 They had repeatedly requested that he not hold political office.
 Drinan attempted to reconcile his position with official Church doctrine by stating that while he was personally opposed to abortion, considering it "virtual infanticide," its legality was a separate issue from its morality.
 This argument failed to satisfy his critics.
 According to The Wall Street Journal, Drinan played a key role in the pro-choice platform's becoming a common stance of politicians from the Kennedy family.

 In 1980, Pope John Paul II unequivocally demanded that all priests withdraw from electoral politics.
-Fellow Democrat, Father Robert John Cornell, who was seeking a rematch in Wisconsin, and Drinan complied and did not seek reelection.
+Drinan complied and did not seek reelection.
 The Boston Globe quoted Drinan's explanation of why he did not renounce the priesthood to stay in office:

 It is just unthinkable. ...
 I am proud and honored to be a priest and a Jesuit.
 As a person of faith I must believe that there is work for me to do which somehow will be more important than the work I am required to leave.

 Following his death, members of Congress honored Drinan's memory with a moment of silence on the House floor on January 29, 2007.